-- 1. Under Radios, click the Use specific configurations for this radio checkbox for 2.4GHz Radio and 5 GHz Radio respectively to view the device specific radio settings. - 2.
+- Under Radios, click the Use specific configurations for this radio checkbox for 2.4 GHz Radio, 5 GHz Radio respectively to view the device specific radio settings. - 2.
+Under Radio Details, select the Use specific channels and power configuration checkbox for each of the radios, to modify their channel and power values. - 3.
 Choose a Channel width for each of the following: - a.
-2.4 GHz Radio-20MHz (default) or 20/40 MHz. - b.
-5 GHz Radio-20/40 MHz, 20/40/80 MHz (default), or 20/40/80/160 MHz.
+2.4 GHz Radio-20 MHz (default) or 20/40 MHz. - b.
+5 GHz Radio-20 MHz, 20/40 MHz, 20/40/80 MHz (default), or 20/40/80/160 MHz.

 - The channel width of 160 MHz is supported only on AP25 access points.
-This includes AP25 access points which are deployed as mesh points. - When the channel width is set to 20/40/80/160 MHz, the only corresponding channels available for selection are 36 and 100. - 3.
+However, these access points when deployed as mesh points will operate only on 20/40 MHz or 20/40/80 MHz (default). - 4.
 Based on your selection for each radio, the Channel selection options are refreshed.
 All channels are enabled by default and are displayed in orange.
-The disabled channels are displayed in gray. - 4.
-Configure the Transmit power range for the 2.4 GHz and 5 GHz radios by adjusting the slider between a minimum and maximum value.
+The disabled channels are displayed in gray. - 5.
+Configure the Transmit power range for the radios by adjusting the slider between a minimum and maximum value.
 For example, if the slider is set between Very high and Max, the radio transmits between 30 dBm and maximum power.
 The available values are: